futurefounder/futurefounder/README.md

 # Hi there, I am Jesse!

-I'm a passionate web developer (HTML, CSS, JavaScript, React.js, Next.js) blending expertise in media strategy and technology.
+I'm a passionate web developer (HTML, CSS, JavaScript, React, Next.js) blending expertise in media strategy and technology.

 Interested in collaborating or discussing a project?
 Feel free to